-The Institute's eight policy committees are comprised of stakeholders from the 10 county regions and beyond who bring a wide range of knowledge and expertise to the table.
+The Institute's eight policy committees are comprised of stakeholders from the 10 county regions and beyond, who bring a wide range of knowledge and expertise to the table.

-The Education Committee examines issues pertaining to K-12 education to provide Southwestern Pennsylvanian students with the best opportunities to learn, in and outside of the classroom, and succeed in the workforce of the future.
+The Education Committee examines issues pertaining to K-12 education to provide Southwestern Pennsylvanian students with the best opportunities to learn in and outside of the classroom, and succeed in the workforce of the future.
 The committee’s work spans a broad array of topics, including basic education funding, innovative best practices in education, and career and technical education. »

 The Environmental Committee focuses on issues related to current and potential impacts to our region’s clean air, water, and soil.
-The committee’s work tackles a wide variety of issues, including shale gas development, developing a region energy strategy, and incorporating green infrastructure to address stormwater problems. »
+The committee’s work tackles a wide variety of issues, including shale gas development, developing a regional energy strategy, and incorporating green infrastructure to address stormwater problems. »

 Fiscal Policy and Governance

-The Fiscal Policy and Governance Committee looks at policy solutions for issues effecting the administration and delivery of services to Southwestern Pennsylvania residents.
+The Fiscal Policy and Governance Committee looks at policy solutions for issues affecting the administration and delivery of services to Southwestern Pennsylvania residents.
 The committee focuses on an array of topics, including land banks, the future of libraries, municipal pensions, and government innovation. »

 Health and Human Services